 Types of Alcohol Interventions

-There are several intervention strategies available, each one having a unique approach.
+There are several alcohol intervention strategies available, each one with a unique approach.

 The Johnson Strategy:7